 Cars can't run on grit that would be at home on sandpaper, right?
 They need something that's easy to light and can be sprayed into a combustion chamber.
-If a crash by the truck delivering it can't result in a huge fireball, it's not fuel.
-A relevant free download: Cowan, G.R.L., How fire can be tamed, Int.
-J. Nuclear Hydrogen Production and Applications, Vol. 1, No. 3, pp.235–248, DOI: 10.1504/IJNHPA.2008.019452.
+If huge fireballs cannot erupt when tankers carrying it crash, is it really fuel?
+Yes it is, and this leads to an interesting question.

 Help me download non-free scientific papers (typically about $30), or make the day's rent ($20), or just buy me a beer*.
 Thank you.